 I grew up making quesadillas, the benefit of having a Hispanic mother who is a great cook.
 “Queso” is cheese in Spanish.
-And a quesadilla is a toasted tortilla with melted cheese inside.
+A quesadilla is a heated tortilla with melted cheese inside.
 But in addition to cheese, you can put practically anything in a quesadilla.
 My favorites are mushrooms, olives, tomatoes, and onions.
 I don’t cook these ingredients first, but it really is a matter of taste.
 You could if you wanted to.

 - Large flour tortillas